Contagious Love

-"Contagious Love" is a song by American singers Bella Thorne and Zendaya, and from soundtrack album Shake It Up: I Love Dance.
+"Contagious Love" is a song by American singers and actresses Bella Thorne and Zendaya, included on the soundtrack album Shake It Up: I Love Dance.
 It was released as a single on February 14, 2013 in United States and February 19, 2013 worldwide.

 Critical reception

 Victoria V. of Verily Victoria Vocalises said the song was "catchy and dancy without being patronising" and that people would be hooked by the melody.
 She also commented that "Its sweet harmonies and catch chorus echo the song’s universal message about living life to the fullest".
 The Trips from the Disney said the song was "upbeat & fun", a "jam packed full of energy and zest for life and is sure to get your kids up & busting their moves" and "catchy hooks and rap sections with synths used to great effect".

 Commercial reception

 "Contagious Love" peaked at number one on Billboard Kid Digital Songs on April 13, 2013.